podzimekdavid/podzimekdavid/README.md

 - Programming languages: C#, Java, Structured Text (ST), JavaScript
 - Frontend frameworks: Blazor, Vue.js, React Native
 - Experienced in microservices architecture and design
-- Passionate about containerization and Docker
+- Passionate about containerization, Docker, and DevOps practices
 - Experienced with messaging systems like Kafka and RabbitMQ
+- Independently working on AI implementations including generative models, deployment, and building image processing pipelines
 - Enthusiastic about exploring new technologies and methodologies
 - Interests beyond coding include 3D printing, photography, and video production

 Feel free to connect or explore my projects!